DoroMartoski/PlatformAppBuilder/Person Accounts.md

 relationship between a person account and contact.
 * Custom objects with relationships to either accounts or contacts can be added as related lists on person accounts.
 * Person accounts are not supported in data.com
-* Person accounts are supported in desktop integration, pardot and duplicate management, process builders.
+* Person accounts are supported in desktop integration, pardot and duplicate management, process builders, workflow rule and visual workflows.
 * You can send list emails to person accounts from contact list view in lightning or individual or group emails in classic.
 * Leads that do not have a value in the company field are converted into person accounts.
 * Users can make and receive calls for person accounts with lightning dialer.